Abhishekballi13/Connectify-web/README.md

       - then razorpay will automatically tell the backend that the payment is success/failure with help of webhooks.
       - frontend makes a call to backend to check wether the payment is success or not.
       - backend will then return the results.
+- ## creating premium features,when users will buy it he will get premium access.
 - Sign Up on Razorpay and complete KYC
 - Created a Ui for premium page
 - Creating an API for create order in backend